oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 }
 ```

-Using jwt.io, I was able to verify that it wasn't a valid JWT.
+Using jwt.io, I verified that it wasn't a valid JWT.
 I thought about trying to implement Spring Security's [opaque token support](http://developer.okta.com/blog/2020/08/07/spring-boot-remote-vs-local-tokens), but discovered Auth0 [doesn't have an `/instropection` endpoint](https://community.auth0.com/t/introspection-endpoint-for-opaque-tokens-or-more-flexible-rules-to-get-clear-jwt-access-token/63866).
 This makes it impossible to use opaque tokens with Auth0.

 The good news is I figured out a workaround!
 If you pass a valid `audience` parameter to Auth0, you'll get a JWT for the access token.
 I logged an [issue for the Okta Spring Boot starter](https://github.com/okta/okta-spring-boot/issues/596) and added a `SecurityConfiguration` class to solve the problem in the meantime.